4sYnSw9p67/Hivemind-multi-model-AI-orchestrator/Hivemind_README.md

 # Hivemind App

 ## Overview

 Hivemind is a **multi-model AI orchestrator**: a system that sends user queries to multiple GenAI models (GPT-4, Claude, LLaMA, Mistral, etc.), collects their responses, and selects the best result.
-Inspired by the idea of a **Hivemind**, where multiple voices contribute to one optimized answer, without using the worker ant analogy.
+Inspired by the idea of a **Hivemind**, where multiple voices contribute to one optimized answer.

 ## Architecture

 ### Frontend

 - **Framework**: React + Tailwind + shadcn/ui
 - **Features**:
   - Input box for queries